 Ah, I can still feel the rush of trying to make it to all 50 states.
 Utah was one of the ones I had left and one of my best girl friends, Britt, said she'd tag along.
 I rented the cutest car (doesn't this scream girls trip?) and we were off.
-Let's dive into how to have the chillest weekend in SLC...
+Let's dive into unique things to do and how to have the chillest weekend in SLC...

 After being in the car for hours, it was nice to stretch our legs!
 This landmark is a MUST.
 If you want a casual walk, there's a photo view point 1/3 up the mountain.
 This spot is pretty dang cool, BUT if you dress for a hike, trek to the top!
 Your jaw will drop.
 (Yes we were not dressed, but determined!)